ROM cartridge: History

 ROM cartridges were popularized by early home computers which featured a special bus port for the insertion of cartridges containing software in ROM.
-In most cases the designs were fairly crude, with the entire address and data buses exposed by the port and attached via an edge connector; the cartridge was memory mapped directly into the system's address space such that the CPU could execute the program in place without having to first copy it into expensive RAM.
+In most cases, the designs were fairly crude, with the entire address and data buses exposed by the port and attached via an edge connector; the cartridge was memory mapped directly into the system's address space such that the CPU could execute the program in place without having to first copy it into expensive RAM.

-The Texas Instruments TI-59 family of programmable scientific calculators used interchangeable ROM cartridges that could be installed in a slot at the back of the calculator.
-The calculator came with a module that provides several standard mathematical functions including solution of simultaneous equations.
+The Texas Instruments TI-59 family of programmable scientific calculators used interchangeable ROM cartridges that could be installed into a slot at the back of the calculator.
+The calculator came with a module that provides several standard mathematical functions including the solution of simultaneous equations.
 Other modules were specialized for financial calculations, or other subject areas, and even a "games" module.
-Modules were not user-programmable.
-The Hewlett-Packard HP-41C had expansion slots which could hold ROM memory as well as I/O expansion ports.
+Modules for these devices are not user-programmable.
+The Hewlett-Packard HP-41C also had expansion slots which could hold ROM memory as well as I/O expansion ports; modules for these devices are more versatile than those of the TI-59 calculators.

-Notable computers using cartridges in addition to magnetic media were the VIC-20 and Commodore 64, MSX standard, the Atari 8-bit family, the TI-99/4A (where they were called Solid State Command Modules and were not directly mapped to the system bus) and the IBM PCjr (where the cartridge was mapped into BIOS space).
-Some arcade system boards, such as Capcom's CP System and SNK's Neo Geo, also used ROM cartridges.
+Computers using cartridges in addition to magnetic media are the VIC-20 and Commodore 64, MSX, Atari 8-bit computers, TI-99/4A (where they were called Solid State Command Modules and were not directly mapped to the system bus) and IBM PCjr (where the cartridge was mapped into BIOS space).
+Some arcade system boards, such as SNK's Neo Geo, also used ROM cartridges.
+Cassettes and floppy disks cost less than ROM cartridges and some memory cards were sold as an inexpensive alternative to ROM cartridges.

 A precursor to modern game cartridges of second generation video consoles was introduced with the first generation video game console Magnavox Odyssey in 1972, using jumper cards to turn on and off certain electronics inside the console.
-A modern take on game cartridges was invented by Wallace Kirschner, Lawrence Haskel and Jerry Lawson of Alpex Computer Corporation, first unveiled as part of the Fairchild Channel F home console in 1976.
-The cartridge approach gained more popularity with the Atari 2600 released the following year.
+A modern take on game cartridges was invented by Wallace Kirschner, Lawrence Haskel of Alpex Computer Corporation as well as Jerry Lawson at Fairchild Semiconductor, for use with the Fairchild Channel F home console in 1976.
+This cartridge approach became popular with the release of the Atari 2600 the following year.
 From the late 1970s to mid-1990s, the majority of home video game systems were cartridge-based.